 Among the Ashlyns house staff was butler Richard Burn, who served the Smith family for 32 years.
 When he died in 1842 he was one of the first burials in the newly opened Rectory Lane Cemetery and his gravestone can still be seen today.

 James and Mary Smith’s second child, Augustus Smith, who was born at Ashlyns Hall in 1804, became a very important figure in the history of Berkhamsted.
-Augustus Smith was well known in Berkhamsted for his philanthropy.
-He made his mark on the town’s history when he opposed Lord Brownlow of Ashridge in his attempt to enclose common land for his own private use.
+Augustus Smith was well known in Berkhamsted for his philanthropy and a respected figure in the town.
+When Rectory Lane Cemetery was founded in 1842, he was serving as a churchwarden of St Peter’s Church, and his name is inscribed at the foot of the Countess of Bridgewater Commemoration Stone.
+Smith truly made his mark on the town’s history when he opposed Lord Brownlow of Ashridge in his attempt to enclose common land for his own private use.
 In 1866, Smith hired a gang of men from the East End of London to tear down Brownlow’s fencing, in an event that became known as “The Battle of Berkhamsted Common”.
-Augustus Smith became the first Lord Proprietor of the Isles of Scilly in 1838, and served as Member of Parliament for Truro 1857–1865.
+Augustus Smith had an important political life; he became the first Lord Proprietor of the Isles of Scilly in 1838, and served as Member of Parliament for Truro 1857–1865.
 Augustus Smith died in Plymouth on 31 July 1872 and was buried in St Buryan’s, Cornwall.
 There is a monument to Smith in the churchyard of St Mary’s Old Church, St Mary’s, Isles of Scilly.